stackforge/pecan/docs/source/secure_controller.rst

 ---------------------------

-You can wrap entire controller subtrees *or* individual method calls with access controls using the :func:`secure` decorator.
+You can wrap entire controller subtrees *or* individual method calls with access controls using the :func:`~pecan.secure.secure` decorator.

 To decorate a method, use one argument::